dbactual/thomaspaine-www/content/works/prospect-papers.md

    he shuns the sight of them on a Sabbath-day.

    AN ENEMY TO CANT AND IMPOSITION.

    OF THE OLD AND NEW TESTAMENT

+   (Editor's Note: This article has not been edited for accuracy as it is not Paine's work.)

    Archbishop Tillotson says: "The difference between the style of the Old and New Testament is so remarkable, that one of the greatest sects in the